hynespm/highly-available-jenkins-elasticbeanstalk-efs/README.md

 * Security Group cloudformation templates : Templates for the necessary security groups and instance profiles used by both the efs systems and the elasticbeanstalk ec2 instances in both environments (prod & dev)
 * Jenkins Master Elastic Beanstalk cloudformation templates : Templates for the necessary EB apps and environments (prod & dev)
 * Codecommit cloudformation templates : Creates the necessary Codecommit repositories

+## Important Note

+This infrastructure works well for a jenkins master that does not require using Jenkins slaves.
+This is due to how docker containers with multiple port requirements are deployed in EB.

 ## Feedback